-Amidst billowing clouds of fragrant aromatic second hand cigar smoke.
+Amidst billowing clouds of fragrant aromatic second-hand cigar smoke.

 Deal with it, liberals.

-Rush Limbaugh the Excellence and Broadcasting Network.
+Rush Limbaugh, The Excellence in Broadcasting Network.

 And we are back two hours left to go.

-Uh well, I want to make an exception today with Bernard Goldberg.
+But I want to make an exception today with Bernard Goldberg.

 We've had him on before to talk about previous books.